 Getting the best deals for your flights to LA is all about timing.
-Sure, there's opportunities for last minute deals with Netflights, but booking in advance is always more likely to get you cheap flights, whether in 2022 or 2023.
+Sure, there's opportunities for last minute deals with Netflights, but booking in advance is always more likely to get you cheap flights in 2024.
 We reckon you should book your flights at least 26 weeks before departure to nab the best bargain available — whatever time of year you want to make the trip.

 Which UK airports offer flights to Los Angeles?